-Following your favorite football team or league can be as complicated as heart surgery.
+Following your favourite football team or league can be as complicated as heart surgery.
 Between all the rules governing what matches can be watched live and what TV subscriptions and equipment you need, trying to watch football live can be both difficult and expensive.
 Additionally, watching live football in a crowded bar can be bad for your wallet, really bad your liver, and especially bad for your ability to follow the action closely.

 As such, watching live football ONLINE has become the answer to most football fans’ prayers.
 The quality varies, and the speed of the live football stream depends on your internet connection, as well as the live football site’s own traffic.
 However, regardless of the quality, watching live football online is much better than missing the match, and if you have the right equipment, it can be just as good as watching on television.